Below is a case study of both the cedar and pressure treated products that we use for our products.

 - Durability - We specifically use Western Red Western Cedar because of the strength over other woods.
 And we only use Western Red Cedar that has been kiln dried.
 Cedar offers low density and shrinkage factors, and exceptional thermal insulation value.
 Because of the large supply of Southern Yellow Pine, we use it so we can pass on the lower price of the material to our customers.

-- Not to be confused with Standard Cedar- As always, our Western Red Cedar has a smooth surface and a very few small, tight knots.
+- Not Standard Cedar - As always, our Western Red Cedar has a smooth surface and a very few small, tight knots.
 Please do not confuse our premium Cedar with the rough, knotty Cedar available at most lumber yards and home centers.
 Western Red Cedar holds paint well and is very weather resistant.

 - Indoor/Outdoor - Cedar the premier choice for either interior or exterior home use.
 Cedar fibers in the heartwood contain natural preservatives that are toxic to decay-causing fungi.
 The two principal extractives that are responsible for the decay resistance are Thujaplicans and water-soluble phenolics.
 The tree's ability to produce these extractives increases with age, making the outer regions of heartwood the most durable.